datocms/plugins/web-previews/README.md

 # Web Previews DatoCMS plugin

-This plugin adds quick links in the record sidebar to preview your webpages.
+This plugin adds side-by-side previews, and quick links in the record sidebar to preview your webpages.

 🚨 **Important:** This is not a drag & drop plugin!
 It requires a lambda function on your frontend website(s) in order to function.
 Read more in the following sections!